launch-io/launch.io/docs/api/index.md

 # ![Launch.IO Logo](../../logo/logo-small.png) API Reference

-Launch.IO relies on pure functions so it has the predictable state management and time travel debugging of [Redux](https://github.com/reduxjs/redux), except there is no boilerplate and it's not Redux.
+Launch.IO relies on pure functions so it has the predictable state management and time travel debugging.

-Its goals are to be tiny, fast, and super simple to use while still being an extremely capable state management library.
+Its goals are to be tiny, fast, and super simple to use while still being an extremely capable and scalable state management library.

 Grab yourself a bowl of ice cream, sit back, and enjoy the Launch.IO API.
 You'll likely finish these API documents before your bowl of ice cream.